 7. Debt-to-equity ratio

-This KPI measures the amount of a company’s debt relative to its shareholders’ equity.
-A lower debt-to-equity ratio indicates a company is less risky and more financially stable.
+This KPI shows how much debt a company has compared to its shareholders’ equity.
+A lower debt-to-equity ratio suggests the company is taking on less risk and has a stronger financial footing.

 Debt-to-Equity Ratio = Total Liabilities / Shareholders’ Equity

-• Shareholders’ Equity: the total value of the company’s equity that belongs to its shareholders.
-It’s calculated by subtracting total liabilities from total assets.
+Shareholders’ equity is the portion of the company’s value that belongs to its shareholders.
+You get this number by subtracting total liabilities from total assets.

 Good Score: